gstearmit/omnipay-molpayid/README.md

 Omnipay does not cover recurring payments or billing agreements, and so those features are not included in this package.
 Extensions to this gateway are always welcome.

-## Support

-If you are having general issues with Omnipay, we suggest posting on [Stack Overflow](http://stackoverflow.com/).
-Be sure to add the [omnipay tag](http://stackoverflow.com/questions/tagged/omnipay) so it can be easily found.

-If you want to keep up to date with release anouncements, discuss ideas for the project, or ask more detailed questions, there is also a [mailing list](https://groups.google.com/forum/#!forum/omnipay) which you can subscribe to.

-If you believe you have found a bug, please report it using the [GitHub issue tracker](https://github.com/leesiongchan/omnipay-MOLPayID/issues), or better yet, fork the library and submit a pull request.